Workflows and Analyses

 ]

-One consequence of defining a workflow with an explicit input is that once the workflow is created, all the input values will need to be provided by the user to workflow inputs and not to stages.
-By linking stage inputs with workflow inputs during workflow build time, all the values provided to a workflow-level input (here reference_genome) will be passed during execution to the stage-level input(s) that link to it.
+}One consequence of defining a workflow with an explicit input is that once the workflow is created, all the input values need to be provided by the user to workflow inputs and not to stages.
+By linking stage inputs with workflow inputs during workflow build time, all the values provided to a workflow-level input (here reference_genome) are passed during execution to the stage-level inputs that link to it.

 Defining inputs for the workflow creates a special type of a workflow called locked workflow.
-Locked workflows are workflows in which certain input fields cannot be overriden when the workflow is initialized to run.
+Locked workflows are workflows in which certain input fields cannot be overridden when the workflow is initialized to run.
 This is achieved by the inputs property, which acts as an allowable list for those inputs which are "unlocked".
 If the workflow creator defines this property, the inputs listed in this array can be set by the user when they run the workflow (they are considered "unlocked"), and all other inputs are automatically "locked".
-When the inputs property is undefined or null the workflow is fully unlocked and acts like any other regular workflow where all the inputs can be provided or overriden by the user that runs the workflow.
+When the inputs property is undefined or null the workflow is fully unlocked and acts like any other regular workflow where all the inputs can be provided or overridden by the user that runs the workflow.
 When the inputs property is set to an empty array, there are no unlocked fields so the workflow is fully locked.

 Workflow Output